SimonCMills/reduce_sum_example/README.md

 1. A brief description of the model and the data structure
 2. Fitting this model using `reduce_sum`
-3. A comparison of speedups with increasing \#cores
+3. A comparison of speedups with increasing number of threads

 They are referred to at various points throughout, but see also:

-  - The `reduce_sum` documentation
+  - The `reduce_sum` documentation:
     <https://mc-stan.org/docs/2_23/stan-users-guide/reduce-sum.html>

   - [The 1D worked example (logistic
     regression)](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html),
-    which has details that aren’t included here.
+    which has details that aren’t included here

   - <https://jsocolar.github.io/occupancyModels/> as an
-    introduction/explanation to the model in Stan.
+    introduction/explanation to the model in Stan

 # (Brief) model description